akinsho/toggleterm.nvim/README.md

 You can send commands to a terminal without opening its window by using the `open=0` argument.

 see `:h expand()` for more details

+### Smart-Toggling

+When `:ToggleTerm` is used without a prefixed count, it defaults to "smart-toggling".
+This feature is designed to use your current neovim context to determine which terminal to open, thus helping to minimize the number of times you have to explicitly provide a count.

+Currently, terminal contexts exist on a per-tab basis.
+Each tab is "pinned" to the first terminal that is opened in it.
+If you call `:ToggleTerm` from a new tab, it defaults to opening, (and thus pinning) the last-opened terminal (which can be done explicitly with `:ToggleTermSmartLast`).
+Alternatively, you can call `:ToggleTermSmartNew` within a new tab to associate a brand-new terminal with that tab.
+If you want to re-associate a tab with a different terminal, you can call `:ToggleTermSmartClear` to clear the entry in the internal mapping and then open the new terminal.

 ### Sending lines to the terminal